zbm-dev/zfsbootmenu/README.md

 [![Build check](https://github.com/zbm-dev/zfsbootmenu/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/zbm-dev/zfsbootmenu/actions/workflows/build.yml) [![latest packaged version(s)](https://repology.org/badge/latest-versions/zfsbootmenu.svg)](https://repology.org/project/zfsbootmenu/versions)

 ZFSBootMenu is a Linux bootloader that attempts to provide an experience similar to FreeBSD's bootloader.
-By taking advantage of ZFS features, it allows a user to have multiple "boot environments" (with different distros, for example), manipulate snapshots before booting, and, for the adventurous user, even bootstrap a system installation via `zfs recv`.
+By taking advantage of ZFS features, it allows a user to have multiple "boot environments" (with different distributions, for example), manipulate snapshots before booting, and, for the adventurous user, even bootstrap a system installation via `zfs recv`.

 In essence, ZFSBootMenu is a small, self-contained Linux system that knows how to find other Linux kernels and initramfs images within ZFS filesystems.
 When a suitable kernel and initramfs are identified (either through an automatic process or direct user selection), ZFSBootMenu launches that kernel using the `kexec` command.